Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Introduction

 The queue buffer can contain at most $B$ packets.
 We assume $B \geq 2$, since the case where $B = 1$ is degenerate.
 The {\em head-of-line} (HoL) packet at time $t$ (for a given algorithm \alg) is the highest priority packet stored in the buffer just prior to the processing step of cycle $t$, namely, the packet to be scheduled for processing in the processing step of $t$.
 We say the buffer is {\em empty} at cycle $t$ if there are no packets in the buffer after the transmission step of cycle $t$.

-We focus our attention on {\em queue management} algorithms, which are responsible for both the buffer management and the scheduling of packets for processing.
+We study {\em queue management} algorithms, which are responsible for both the buffer management and the scheduling of packets for processing.
 In particular, we focus our attention on algorithms targeted at maximizing the {\em throughput} of the queue, i.e. the overall profit from all packets successfully transmitted out of the queue.
+The throughput of algorithm \alg\ is denoted by $TP(\malg)$.
+We use the terms throughput and performance interchangeably.

 We evaluate the performance of online algorithms using competitive analysis~\cite{Amortized, El-Yaniv}.
 An algorithm \alg\ is said to be $c$-competitive if for every finite input sequence $\sigma$, the throughput of {\em any} algorithm for this sequence is at most $c$ times the throughput of \alg\ ($c \geq 1$).
 We let \opt\ denote any (possibly clairvoyant) algorithm attaining optimal throughput.
 An algorithm is said to be {\em greedy} if it accepts packets as long as there is available buffer space.
 We further focus our attention on {\em work-conserving} algorithms, i.e., algorithms which never leave the PE idle unnecessarily.